Fort Tejon: Purpose

-The fort's mission was to suppress stock rustling and protect settlers from attacks by discontent Californios (pre-statehood residents), and Native American tribes, including the Paiute and Mojave, and to monitor the less aggressive Emigdiano living nearby.
+The fort's mission was to suppress stock rustling and protect settlers from attacks by discontent Californios (pre-statehood residents) and Native American tribes (including the Paiute and Mojave), and to monitor the less aggressive Emigdiano living nearby.
 The Emigdiano, who were closely related to the Chumash of the coastal and interior lands to the west, had several villages near Fort Tejon.
 After the earlier Spanish and Mexican colonial Indian Reductions, they were generally cooperative with the European-American settlers and the U.S. Army.

 History

 At the urging of Edward Fitzgerald Beale, Superintendent of Indian Affairs in California, the U.S. Army established Fort Tejon in 1854.
 Fort Tejon was the headquarters of the First U.S. Dragoons until those Regular Army troops were transferred to the East in July 1861 soon after the outbreak of the American Civil War.
 The fort was re-occupied by California volunteer troops in 1863.
 Those units included Companies D, E and G of the 2nd California Volunteer Cavalry from July 6 to August 17, 1863; and Company B of the 2nd California Volunteer Infantry, which remained there until Fort Tejon was abandoned for good on September 11, 1864.

 The fort lay along the Stockton - Los Angeles Road.
 From 1858, it was a stagecoach station on the Butterfield Overland Mail, which followed the same route as far as Visalia.
 From 1858, Fort Tejon was the western terminus of the experimental U.S. Camel Corps, which used imported camels in an effort to carry supplies across arid regions in the Southwest.
 The soldiers found the camels hardy, but temperamental, and they spooked the horses used by the cavalry.

+In the early part of 1863, California Volunteer regiments fought Paiute tribes in the Owens Valley, killing hundreds of them in a Native roundup.
+Finally, on July 11, 1863, the remaining 850 survivors were marched south across the San Joaquin Valley to Fort Tejón, the lone interior southern California Indian reservation under federal jurisdiction.

 The great earthquake of 1857, which became known as the Fort Tejon earthquake, was centered nearly 100 miles away.
 The earthquake became associated with the fort by name because the area near the epicenter was sparsely populated.
 The most reliable report of the event was issued from the fort, nearly 93 mi distant.